 This is almost a nod to a classic pure “hi-fidelity’ sound, especially the airy and articulate treble.
 Yet at the same time, it has some excellent PRaT and bass fundamentals thrown in to prevent the signature from creeping into something a little too dry or analytical.
 Quite an absorbing signature when paired with a high-performance DAP.

 The tia Trio™ delivers some seriously excellent imaging and a holographic soundstage.
-The big ticket elements here is the depth and sub-bass presence as well the air or headroom its treble can achieve.
+The big-ticket elements here are the depth and sub-bass presence as well the air or headroom its treble can achieve.
 Credit to the tia driver for that airy and articulate treble.